 Faculty are responsible to ensure that their curricular materials meet accessibility requirements according to the Americans With Disabilities Act (ADA).
-The Office of Students with Disabilities Services will assist faculty as needed and on a case by case basis.
+The Office of Student Accessibility Services will assist faculty as needed and on a case by case basis.

 In general, reasonable accommodations must be provided to students upon request.
-Students are to work with SDS first; SDS will issue a letter to the student (and/or to the faculty member) detailing which accommodations to provide.
+Students are to work with SAS first; SAS will issue a letter to the student (and/or to the faculty member) detailing which accommodations to provide.
 Faculty are required to provide those accommodations.

 Material placed online must be ADA-compliant as well.
 Here are some specific recommendations for working with files in Canvas:

 - Images - Use the ALT tag associated with an embedded image to provide a description for those who use screen readers.